Western Railfan Publications

 - Issue No. 1 was handed out free on May 17, 1938 by Francis Guido on the first northern California fan trip to Grass Valley.

-- edited by Joe Strapac from (date?) to (date?)
+- edited by Joe Strapac (dates?)

 Kyle Wyatt wrote on January 31, 2000, to the WP List discussion group: